holzesev/E_TSB-RNN/README.md

 | Rotom+SSL | 0.86 | 0.17 | n/a | n/a |
 | TSB-RNN   | 0.89 | 0.06 | 0.85 | 0.08 |
 | ETSB-RNN  | **0.91** | 0.05 | **0.88** | 0.06 |

+## New Version (M2 + M3)
+We implementet two new version of our approach.
+The different is the input, which has the whole record (tuples), and the output which gives us for each attribut one.
+Therfore we get multiple values for the output.
+We did not describe in the paper, so the code is only avaible in the jupyter notbook.
+For the dataset flights we got good results with the algorithm from raha (RahaSet).